hsdavisuno/ISQA8600Group1Project/8600Group1FinalTechnicalDocumentation.md

 HFS_Data$simple_race[HFS_Data$simple_race ==0 ] <- "Unknown or Not Collected"
 ```

-We are here replacing the numeric numbers with the exact words so that it will be easier to unsderstand as labels.
+We replaced the numeric numbers with the exact words so that it will be easier to unsderstand as labels.

 **7. Modifying the column gender\_identity**